 He is a multi-award-winning photographer and has been nominated for several prestigious international art prizes.

-His works are in several International Private Art Collections as well as Museums and Galleries including; Museum fur Vulkerkunde Vienna-Austria, Hutchins Centre for African and African American Research-Massachusetts USA and the Harvard Art Collection, Harvard University, USA.
+His works are in several International Private Art Collections as well as Museums and Galleries including; Museum fur Vulkerkunde Vienna-Austria, Hutchins Centre for African and African American Research-Massachusetts USA and the prestigious Harvard Museum Art Collection, Harvard University, USA.

 Adolphus has worked for several local and international media and organizations and his works have been published both in print and electronic media in notable publications, a few of which are; Bloomberg TV, Financial Times (FT), Guardian London, PRIVATE magazine, TIMEOUT Nigeria, World Press Photo ENTER, WINGS, Klang Sehen, HIGHLIFE (British airways inflight magazine), John Hopkins University Journal, The New York Times and The ECONOMIST.